-Protected action ballots must be conducted only by the ECQ in accordance with the PABO, the timetable for the ballot and any procedures prescribed by regulation.
+Protected action ballots were then conducted only by the Electoral Commission of Queensland (ECQ) in accordance with the PABO, the timetable for the ballot and any procedures prescribed by regulation.

 The ECQ publishes all Notices to eligible employees and results of ballots on the ECQ website.

 The Industrial Relations Act 2016 (the Act) allows for a continuation of the protected action ballot process under the repealed Act.